kwakuman/blackjack_oop/README.md

-This is my first OOP project.
+This is my first OOP project (just learning how to use classes really).
 It is a game of blackjack vs a CPU banker.